Text by CLOT Magazine

 Spiralling through past, present and future, Goldsmith BSc Digital Arts Computing aims to introduce an arborescent trail of work, casting the anxiety of proliferation made most palpable within the virtual into high relief.

 Ephemerence scrapes the patina that collects upon the surfaces between, coagulating it into a reeling of artworks that explore the contradiction of permanent change.
-Digital spaces contribute to the intensification and the deterioration of the present, where the hypnotic lure of potential has become the very essence of now.
+Digital spaces contribute to the present’s intensification and deterioration, where the hypnotic lure of potential has become the very essence of now.

 Today we arrive at the CenterPoint of an elastic continuum of relations that stretch us between binaries ‘til discernment is worn thin.
 Our artists occupy this hybridity through interdisciplinary digital art practice.